 Respondents from all municipalities overwhelmingly threw their support behind small scale retail (79.7%) and industrial development (80.3%).
 However, even though people were willing to support or accept larger industrial and retail development, as the scale of the proposed development increased, the support and acceptance decreased.
 Over 80 percent of the respondents indicated that they would support or accept service (65.4%/18.2%), tourism (63.0%/19.5%), and small scale agricultural (65.8%/17.5%) development.
 Large scale agricultural development garnered the lowest support among the types of development surveyed.
-A third of the respondents indicated that they would accept this and a quarter indicated that they could neither support nor accept large scale agricultural development.
+A third of the respondents indicated that they would support this, while a third indicated that they would accept this and a quarter indicated that they could neither support nor accept large scale agricultural development.